 The ESPCN has a governance connection between AHS and the PCN Board of Directors.
 Two AHS representatives and two appointed ESPCN Board of Directors form a joint governance committee that reviews major board decisions to ensure they align with good governance practice and AHS, and AH policy.
-The AMA's Accelerating Change Transformation Team (ACTT) provides board governance training7 for physicians interested in learning more about the role that they play within PCNs.
+The AMA's Accelerating Change Transformation Team (ACTT) provides board governance training for physicians interested in learning more about the role that they play within PCNs.

-The purpose of the PCN Board Governance Policy is to provide direction on board governance structure, roles and responsibilities and operational requirements.
-The intended http://www.pcnevolution.ca/SiteCollectionDocuments/PCNe%20Overview/PCN%20Evolution%20Vision%20and%20Framework.lrg.pdf outcome is effective, consistent, and accountable PCN governance and oversight.
-Full details of the policy can be found in the Primary Care Initiative (PCI) Policy Manual.8
+The purpose of the PCN Board Governance Policy is to provide direction on board governance structure, roles and responsibilities, and operational requirements.
+The intended outcome is effective, consistent, and accountable PCN governance and oversight.
+Full details of the policy can be found in the Primary Care Initiative (PCI) Policy Manual.